atsushieno/aqua/README.md

 `aria2web-lv2ui` is the LV2 plugin UI implementation.
 It is to provide a fully-functional SFZ sampler UI using [sfztools/sfizz](https://github.com/sfztools/sfizz/).
 Though unlike sfizz itself, aria2web [does not support run-time UI loading](https://github.com/atsushieno/aria2web/issues/3) (the HTML pages must be pre-generated) yet.

 The actual sfizz integration is ongoing.
-We use a sfizz submodule, with some uncommitted changes to the codebase, which replaces most of the sfizz URI with aria2web: https://gist.github.com/atsushieno/37d5686d6bad5ee04d85d2b45258e0c9 .
-(It's an ugly hack, but we should use different name and URI to not conflict with sfizz which may be locally installed.)
+We use a sfizz submodule, with some uncommitted changes to the codebase, which replaces most of the sfizz URI with aria2web with `sfizz-to-a2w.patch` (It's an ugly hack, but we should use different name and URI to not conflict with sfizz which may be locally installed.)

 To build native hosting stuff, you will have to install sfizz dependencies such as libjack-dev and libsndfile-dev, then run `./build.sh`.
 As the build result, there will be `sfizz-aria2web/dist/lib/lv2/sfizz.lv2` directory.